overhangio/tpi/README.md

 ### <a name="wizard"></a>wizard

 This index contains references to the premium plugins from the commercial Tutor [Wizard Edition](https://overhang.io/tutor/wizardedition).
-A valid license number is required to install these plugins.
+A valid license ID is required to install these plugins.
 You will also need the [license plugin](https://pypi.org/project/tutor-license/), which can be installed from the "main" index with: `tutor plugins install license`.

 ### <a name="contrib"></a>contrib